-- 1. Since only cities and counties have land-use authority to impose development impact fees as a condition of project approval, the District's proposed fee must be adopted by the City and the County on behalf of the District. - 2.
-The District's approved fee should be adopted and implemented in accordance with the applicable provisions of the Act. - 3.
-The District should comply with the annual reporting requirements under Government Code § 66006(b). - 4.
-Following the fifth fiscal year after the first deposit of fee revenue and every five years thereafter, the District should comply with the reporting requirements under Government Code § 66001(d). - 5.
+- 5. Following the fifth fiscal year after the first deposit of fee revenue and every five years thereafter, the District should comply with the reporting requirements under Government Code § 66001(d). - 6.
 The cost estimates presented in this Nexus Study are in January 2020 dollars.
-The fire impact fee should be adjusted automatically without further action by the District Board, the City Council, or the County Board on the first day of each fiscal year by the previous calendar percentage change in the Engineering News-Record Construction Cost Index (20-City Average).
+The fire impact fee should be adjusted automatically without further action by the District Board or the County Board on the first day of each fiscal year by the previous calendar percentage change in the Engineering News-Record Construction Cost Index (20-City Average).